scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 It enables users to rapidly write code that is portable and immediately usable in virtually all biomolecular simulation communities.
 It has an active international developer community with researchers that are expert developers and users of a wide range of simulation codes.
 MDAnalysis is widely used (the original paper :cite:`Michaud-Agrawal:2011fu` has been cited more than 195 times) and forms the foundation for more specialized biomolecular simulation tools.
-Ongoing and future developments will improve performance further, introduce transparent parallelization schemes to utilize multi-core and GPU systems efficiently, and interface with the `SPIDAL library`_ for high performance data analytics algorithms.
+Ongoing and future developments will improve performance further, introduce transparent parallelization schemes to utilize multi-core and GPU systems efficiently, and interface with the `SPIDAL library`_ for high performance data analytics algorithms :cite:`Qiu:2014aa`.

 Acknowledgments